Jake Silbermann: Biography

 Silbermann was born June 1, 1983, and is a native of New York City.
 He graduated with a Bachelor of Arts in theater from Syracuse University, where he participated in many productions including Piñata, Three Sisters and True West.
 He played a leading role in the 2006 film, Brunch of the Living Dead.

 The actor joined the cast of As the World Turns in March 2007 and attended the GLAAD Media Awards with co-stars Van Hansis and Jennifer Landon two months before he even aired.
 His on-air debut was on June 1, 2007, in the role of Noah Mayer.
 Noah's romance with Luke Snyder (Van Hansis) was featured on Entertainment Tonight.

-Despite the fact that Silbermann identifies as straight, when asked if he was worried about playing gay in his first high-profile gig, Silbermann responded: "I didn't hesitate for a second."
+Despite the fact that Silbermann identifies as straight, when asked if he was worried about playing a gay man in his first high-profile gig, Silbermann responded: "I didn't hesitate for a second."

 Prior to joining the cast of As the World Turns, he appeared in a national television ad campaign for Gillette Fusion Power.